What to do immediately after a truck accident

 Document the Scene Before It Changes

+Get the scene itself — traffic signals, sight lines, the position of the truck relative to your car.
 If there are witnesses, get their names and contact information.
 Ask what they saw.
-Their account of a truck that seemed to be drifting, or accelerating suddenly, or failing to brake can be critical evidence later.
+Their account of a truck that seemed to be drifting, or accelerating suddenly, or failing to brake becomes critical evidence later.

 Don't have a long conversation with the truck driver about the accident or who was at fault.
 Be polite and brief.
 Get their name, company name, phone number, and commercial driver's license number.
 Get their insurance information — not just a company name, but the policy number.
 Trucking companies carry commercial liability insurance, and sometimes multiple insurance policies depending on the cargo and other factors.
 You need to know exactly which company is insuring this particular accident.